Solitude in Madness

 Solitude in Madness is the twelfth studio album by the Polish death metal band Vader, released by Nuclear Blast on 1 May 2020.
 It is the band's final album featuring drummer James Stewart before his departure in February 2022.

 Release

 In summer 2019, Vader went to Grindstone Studios in Suffolk, England.
 There, the band teamed up with Scott Atkins who engineered, mixed and produced the album.
+Solitude In Madness is the first Vader album since 1995's De Profundis to feature cover artwork by Wes Benscoter.

 Vader announced album's release on 6 March 2020.
 The same day, the band collaborated with Hotel Radio to live-stream their upcoming performance at Underworld in London on 9 March 2020.